 Aleksandr Sokurov loosely—one might even say wildly, fervently–adapts Goethe’s Faust with barely contained, gleeful passion to conclude his tetralogy of power (previously, all real biographical subjects: Lenin, Hitler, Hirohito).

 Faust then truly stretches its legs, with its whole course feeling like a frenzied walk in a crooked loop around the world, peering into crannies, stepping into taverns, washrooms and apartments, circling the town forest.
-Bodies are all in motion, above all the manic, lurching and malformed money-lender and the relentlessly pacing Faust, all is frustrated, eager circulation, all tied to the constant questions the man asks himself, asks no one, and asks in the fluid dialogs with those around him which weave between the quotidian and the philosophical.
+Bodies are all in motion, above all the manic, lurching and malformed money-lender and the relentlessly pacing Faust, all is frustrated, eager circulation, all tied to the constant questions the man asks himself, asks no one, and asks in the fluid dialogues with those around him which weave between the quotidian and the philosophical.

-These endless inquiries, this nervous motion, it is paced if not powered by a truly, wonderfully grotesque humor of the earthly, lower-body type, sex jokes, farting and pratfalls.
+These endless inquiries, this nervous motion, it is paced if not powered by a truly wonderfully grotesque humor of the earthly, lower-body type, sex jokes, farting and pratfalls.
 Faust is relentlessly physical, characters stumbling, slugging, touching, cloying—the world is cramped and moist and so tactile the people seem like mobile plants grown from this overripe mess.
-Faust himself is born in motion, questioning, but his ambitions lower the more he talks himself (and is talked to and with by the devil)—he begins asking about the soul but quickly lowers his sights to mere food, money and lust, asking, even craving a curse for, eventually, so little in such a lonely world.
+Faust himself is born in motion, questioning, but his ambitions lower the more he talks himself (and is talked to by and with the devil)—he begins asking about the soul but quickly lowers his sights to mere food, money and lust, asking, even craving a curse for, eventually, so little in such a lonely world.
 (Then again, a time-stopping sequence of subjective close-ups of Faust’s longed-for Marguerite, bathed in holy golden light, eyes downcast, face fair, pale and young, may, in comparison to all the sun-sucking filth of the world around this dream, be worth flirting close to damnation for.)

 Sokurov's previous three films in this series have all had a tight, claustrophobic grandeur to them, a dense, damp weight-like scope to their minute focus.
 Faust, as the grand finale, opens the group up, beginning and ending in a world outside man's spaces, and the movement between befits the fictional legacy of the source material, giving this one man so many questions, so much energy, so many chances.
-Yet in the end he is as trapped as the rest who were tempted, enthralled or otherwise embued with ungodly power on this earth; in a way, Faust ends as Molokh (1999), Taurus (2001) and The Sun (2005) begin, past the brief heights of glory and opening to an abyss of suffering.
+Yet in the end he is as trapped as the rest who were tempted, enthralled or otherwise imbued with ungodly power on this earth; in a way, Faust ends as Molokh (1999), Taurus (2001) and The Sun (2005) begin, past the brief heights of glory and opening to an abyss of suffering.
 (I am reminded, incidentally, of the way Sternberg's The Scarlet Empress seems to chart the prequel narrative to the rest of his works with Dietrich.)
 That Faust is able to take place before these works about real men allows us finally to see the origins, the temptation, the decision and the precipice of the descent—and since we are yet before hell, the path to get there is, remarkably, a vibrantly soulful, terrible and funny feast.